peldszus/DiscourseSegmenter/README.rst

     evaluation {FOLDER:TRUE} {FOLDER:PRED}

-Note, that the script internally calls the DKpro agreement library, which requires Java 8.
+Note, that the script internally calls the `DKpro agreement library`, which requires Java 8.